reactioncommerce/reaction/packages/reaction-core/docs/packages.md

 *Note: Pull requests are happily accepted, please make your GitHub pull request a merge to the `development` branch, and not master.*

-*Tip: Copy the settings/dev.sample.json to settings/settings.json and edit the file to retain authentication and meteor settings between `meteor reset`.
+*Tip: Copy the `settings/dev.settings.json` to `settings/settings.json` and edit the file to retain authentication and Meteor settings between `meteor reset`.
 Start with `meteor --settings settings/settings.json --raw-logs`*

 **Create packages**